openwfm/wrf-sfire-docs/docs/python.md

     Do you wish the installer to initialize Anaconda3 by running conda init? [yes|no]

 Answer yes.
-This will modify or create your `~/.bashrc` file to make `conda` available.
 Edit your `~/.bash_profile` file to add the line

     source .bashrc

-so that the shell reads `~/.bashrc` automtically on login, then log out and back in.
+then log out and back in.
+The `conda` command should now be available

 Then you can stop Conda from activating on login if you do not want to use it every time you log in,

     conda config --set auto_activate_base false

-as suggested by the installer.
+as suggested by the Anaconda installer.

 Notes: If you already have your own custom esttings in `~/.bash_profile` or `~/.bashrc`, you should review them to make sure that they do what you intended, because a login shell will now source both files and the resulting behavior may change.
 See `man bash` and search for INVOCATION for more information on what happens when the shell starts up.
-You can't change `bash` to another because of the way how the authentication is set up on the clusters.
+You can't change `bash` to another shell because of the way how the authentication is set up on the clusters.

 ## Create Conda environments and install packages